Randolph County child custody process

 How do I get custody of my child?

 Yes, it is true that in Randolph county anyone can file a petition for custody of a child, but if you wish to succeed it is wise to consult with an experienced attorney familiar with the North Carolina family laws and the Randolph County courthouse.
-An attorney from Dummit Fradin, Attorneys at Law, will verify that you understand what is happening, that the proper paperwork is filed and that you get the best outcome for your Randolph County child custody case.
+An attorney from Dummit Fradin will verify that you understand what is happening, that the proper paperwork is filed, and that you get the best outcome for your Randolph County child custody case.

-If you need help understanding the law and child custody rights, please do not wait, contact the attorneys at Dummit Fradin, Attorneys at Law today and let us put our experienced legal team to work for you.
+If you need help understanding the law and child custody rights, please do not wait, contact the attorneys at Dummit Fradin today and let us put our experienced legal team to work for you.